 Laser Bacterial Reduction

 We are constantly learning and striving to advance the standard of patient care in our office.
-As such, we have successfully added a procedure in the past few years to your professional teeth cleaning to help fight Gingivitis and Periodontal (gum) disease.
+As such, we have successfully added Diode Laser Bacterial Reduction to your professional teeth cleaning to help fight Gingivitis and Periodontal (gum) disease.

-Gingivitis and Peridontal disease affects approximately 80% of adults and is a growing epidemic in our society.
-Understanding of this disease has increased greatly over the last few years, and we now know that periodontal disease is a bacterial infection in the gum tissues around teeth.
-We now not only treat periodontal/gum disease with the removal of mechanical irritants and diseased tissue (your normal cleaning) but also addressing the underlying infection that causes it.
-With that thought in mind, we recommend that some of our patients have their teeth and gums treated with a diode laser during their cleaning appointments for 3 major reasons:
+Gingivitis and Periodontal disease affects approximately 75% of adults and is a growing epidemic in our society.
+Understanding of this disease has increased greatly, and we now know that periodontal disease is a specific bacterial infection in the gum tissue around teeth, causing attachment loss, and eventual tooth loss.
+Bacterial plaque and hardened tarter cause the soft tissue inflammation that eventual leads bone destruction.
+Traditional hand instrumentation and ultrasonic scaling is Standard Practice.
+From clinical experience, we recommend that some of our patients have their teeth and gums treated with a diode laser during their periodontal therapy appointments for 3 major reasons:

-- To prevent contamination of infections of infections in one area of your mouth to other areas.
+- To prevent spread of infections.
+Infections in one area of your mouth can spread to other areas.
 Decontamination minimizes the chance that we may inadvertently pick up bacterial infections in one area of the mouth and move it to another.

 Periodontal disease has been linked to several systemic diseases including: